MelonKony/millmint/content/factbook/world/vekllei/_index.md

 ![Image of a space plane on a runway](/images/lightbulb.jpg "Public transport infrastructure ranges from local tramways to lunar spaceflight | *[A Vekllei Spaceship](/stories/lightbulb/)*")

-Public transit ranges from state-of-the-art maglev lines in Oslola to century-old steam locomotives in Verde, operated by [Vekllei National Rail](/rail/).
+Public transit ranges from state-of-the-art maglev lines in {{<link/oslola>}} to century-old steam locomotives in Verde, operated by [Vekllei National Rail](/rail/).
 The sophistication of the network allows almost any citizen of the Commonwealth to travel from their doorstep to the moon entirely via public transport.

 ### Communications